My Tarantula Died From a Bad Molt – R.I.P. Hermy

 Tarantulas, like other animals with an exoskeleton, shed their skin (known as a molt).
 During this time they are very vulnerable and exposed; sadly, deaths from a bad moult are common and that’s what happened to Hermy.

 When tarantulas molt, their new exoskeleton is so soft that for a while they basically have no support at all, and they can easily be crushed by their own weight.
 Hermy got his legs stuck and was unable to free himself from the old skin.
 A few days later she began to move around the enclosure with part of her moult still attached to her legs.

 He became very lethargic and stopped eating.
 We placed a wet tissue near her so she had access to some water/moisture to keep her hydrated and tried to coax her with some crickets.
 He died a few days later.

 We found Hermy in the “death curl” position and her abdomen sunken.
 I shared a few photos with the Tarantula Boards forum who thought he may have been a mature male going through his final molt.

-Dad suggested we bury her in the front garden and I picked up a spider garden ornament to use as a marker.
-She’s buried near the pine tree.
+Dad suggested we bury him in the front garden and I picked up a spider garden ornament to use as a marker.He’s buried opposite the pine tree.